Subjective well-being: Cultural variations

 A large body of research evidence has confirmed that people in individualistic societies report higher levels of happiness than people in collectivistic ones and that socioeconomic factors alone are insufficient to explain this difference.
 In addition to political and economic differences, individualistic versus collectivistic nations reliably differ in a variety of psychological characteristics that are related to SWB, such as emotion norms and attitudes to the expression of individual needs.
 Collectivistic cultures are based around the belief that the individual exists for the benefit of the larger social unit, whereas more individualistic cultures assume the opposite.
 Collectivistic cultures emphasize maintaining social order and harmony and therefore expect members to suppress their personal desires when necessary in order to promote collective interests.
 Such cultures therefore consider self-regulation more important than self-expression or than individual rights.
 Individualistic cultures by contrast emphasize the inalienable value of each person and expect individuals to become self-directive and self-sufficient.
 Although people in collectivistic cultures may gain happiness from the social approval they receive from suppressing self-interest, research seems to suggest that self-expression produces a greater happiness "payoff" compared to seeking approval outside oneself.

 Despite westerners reporting higher levels of subjective well-being than easterners, they also have more frequent reports of depression.
 The differing beliefs on self-expression help explain what may at first seem paradoxical.
 Westerners tend to encourage individual expression, which leads to a greater focus on one's own emotions.
 This increased self-awareness combines with the normative belief that joy should be more common than sadness.
 People living under these conditions can catastrophize their own negative emotions; feeling increased sadness over the fact that they are either not currently happy or frequently happy.
 Easterners tend to be more concerned about their collective's feelings over their own individual feelings.
-They do not typically catastrophize their sadness, and learn to brush it off.
+They do not typically catastrophize their sadness but instead learn to brush it off.

+Blue-collar immigrant workers fill a significant gap in the world economy, yet their experiences are often either overlooked or overly generalized, such as research that measures all immigrant's experiences as a single group.
+Research has shown that the country which a person immigrates to has a significant influence on their experience with SWB.
+The nature of immigration also leads to immediate resource loss when a person leaves their family and community of origin.
+An individual's cultural values may ultimately prevent them from seeking a psychological need if it is not supported by those values, highlighting that determining the uniform psychological needs of a population from research requires careful consideration of the population's cultural variations.